markvdh/Iceberg-tables/README.md

  ### External Iceberg table Initial Deployment

-When deployed for the first time into an environment the Work with Task node will execute three stages dependent on whether or not the task schedule relies on a predecessor task:
+When deployed for the first time into an environment the External Iceberg table will execute three stages dependent on whether or not the task schedule relies on a predecessor task:

 #### External Iceberg table No Predecessor Task Deployment